Kodotautas/Data-Engineering/13_GCP_costs_optimization_techniques/README.md

 # GCP Costs Optimization Techniques and best practices
+Hey there! 👋

+I put together this guide to help teams save money on their GCP bills.
+Cloud costs can get out of hand quickly, but with some smart optimization techniques, you can keep your costs down while still getting great performance.

+Let's dive into some proven ways to optimize your GCP spending!

 ##### 1. Implement budgets and alerts
    Best practices for implementing budgets and alerts: